active-sludge/Thiork/README.md

 # Thiork
-Welcome BOUN SWE 573 class project.

 <br />
 <p align="center">
     <img src=thiork_logo.png alt="Logo" width=“200>

-This project was prepared to demonstrate how genius and handsome I am.

 Your first step would be to explore the [Wiki](https://github.com/active-sludge/Thiork/wiki) pages.
 I have spent good time on those pages.
 So don’t skip.